 Incense has a long history and there are many different types of incense.
-Today, stick and cone shaped incense are the two most commonly used forms, and this article will focus on a very detailed comparison of the two.
+Today, stick and cone shaped incense are the two most commonly used forms, and we hand blend and hand make both both types in our studio, so they are the types that we know best.
+This article will focus on a detailed comparison of the two.

 How Incense Sticks Are Made

 The earliest stick shaped incense appeared in China in the Ming Dynasty (1348-1644), and it has since become the most popular form of incense in use.
 You might hear incense sticks being referred to as “joss sticks” from time to time, although we try to refrain from using this phrase as we find it has become mostly associated with cheaper, lower quality sticks.